anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 Once elected and instantiated, PGF Stewards will then unilaterally be able to sign transactions that propose either RPGF or CPGF funding.
 The PGF Stewards as a whole will have an "allowance" to spend up to the `PGF` internal address's balance.

 ### Proposing Funding
-In order to propose funding, any Steward will be able to sign a transaction that creates the governance proposal.
+In order to propose funding, any Steward will be able to propose a PGFProposal through governance.
+Only Stewards will be valid authors of these proposals.
+There will be a minimum voting period set specifically for these types of proposals and can be changed by Governance.

 This governance proposal will be such that it passes by default **unless** the following conditions are met: